jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 > While user data is for useful provisioning services, I don't advise storing the source code of your application in there like I've done - this is just a hacky way to get something up and running.

 We've been using Terraform to provision our nodes.
-So we need to save this script in a file, `scripts/hello_world_user_data.sh`, and then pass it into the `user_data` attribute of our EC2 modules.
+So we need to save this script in a [file](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/scripts/hello_world_user_data.sh) (`scripts/hello_world_user_data.sh`), and then pass it into the `user_data` attribute of our [EC2 module](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/ec2.tf#L27).

 ```hcl
 module "hello_world_ec2" {